 When I was there, an ugly green rope and metal posts encircled the summit.
 I don’t know why, but I have found that few peaks in Japan are without reminders of excessive human meddling.
 In true Japanese fashion, there is a small shrine on top as well.
 The summit marker stands more or less in the middle of the plateau, and next to it is an interesting map of the surrounding mountains.

-Opposite where the trail meets the summit, another trail continues down the other side.
-I took a five-minute stroll to see if I could find anything, but it appears that this trail continues down the opposite spine of the mountain.
-I didn’t see any signs, and the trail didn’t appear to be very well-traveled, but it might be worth exploring if you’ve got the time.
+Another trail continues down the other side of the mountain, opposite where the trail meets the summit.
+I took a five-minute stroll to see if I could find anything, but this trail appears to continue down the opposite spine of the mountain.
+I didn’t see any signs, and the trail didn’t appear well-traveled, but it might be worth exploring if you’ve got the time.

 Mt Arashima Summit Self